jasmit35/TRO/docs/The Real Oracle (TRO) System Guide.md

 # Version 2.1 #
 ## Build in test without a container

+Upgrade the code in test to the current version.

 `auto-update -a tro -e test`

 Clean all the resources for TRO (only) out of the database.